cyruscollier/wp-test/README.md

 Making real HTTP requests inside unit tests make the test suite slow and brittle, so it's best to mock the request and response.
 Assuming your code is using `wp_remote_get()`, `wp_remote_post()` or similar wrappers of `WP_Http`, use the `pre_http_request` filter to make assertions on expected inputs and return a fake response array containing a `body` array.
-You should also simluate returning a `WP_Error` object as the response, so your code can handle it appropriately:
+You should also simulate returning a `WP_Error` object as the response, so your code can handle it appropriately:

 ```php
 /* Source */